The Foundation of SAT Subject Test Prep: The Essentials of the Tests

 There is only one reported score on each SAT Subject Test, so there are no opportunities for superscoring.
 However, if you decide to test more than once, you may choose which of the scores you send using the College Board’s Score Choice program as part of your application.
 Many students therefore take each test twice in order to take advantage of the opportunities this program provides.

-The SAT Subject Tests are administered six times each year at the same times and places as the SAT, with only the March test date not offering these tests.
+The College Board offers six administrations for SAT Subject Test dates annually, almost always at the same times and places as the SAT, with only the March test date not offering these tests.
 Because the SAT and the SAT Subject Tests take place at the same time, students cannot take both on the same day, requiring advanced planning for those students intending to submit scores from both tests with their applications.
-Further complicating things, testers may take up to three Subject Tests on the same day, but not every topic is offered on every test date, so students need to carefully plan their testing calendar out well in advance.
+Further complicating things, testers may take up to three Subject Tests on the same day, but not every topic is offered on every test date, so students need to carefully plan out their testing calendar and SAT Subject Test registration well in advance.

-Students can register for as many SAT Subject Tests as they like, though most students take no more than three subjects during the entire testing process.
-Up to three tests can be taken on any given test date, although we recommend most students limit themselves to two, as fatigue often affects performance on the third test of the day.
+Students can register for as many Subject Tests as they like, though most students take no more than three subjects during the entire testing process.
+Up to three tests can be taken on any given test date, although we recommend most students limit themselves to two, as fatigue often affects performance on the later tests of the day.
+On test day, you may choose to take your tests in whichever order you like, which will be part of the strategy you discuss with your tutor.
 Scores are usually reported to students within two weeks of testing, with only the June results typically taking longer.
-Visit the College Board website for more information or to register for tests.
+Visit the College Board website for more information about subjects offered and SAT Subject Test registration.

 The SAT Subject Tests are shorter than the other standardized tests we tutors and cover fewer topics but in much greater depth.
 Prep programs are therefore usually short, often no more than four to six weeks, with only the science tests usually requiring multi-month programs.
 When students plan to take these tests in conjunction with their Advanced Placement (AP) Tests , however, preparation tends to be longer, with programs usually beginning in February or March and continuing through the May, June, or August test dates.

-In sessions, tutors begin with a brief overview of all the main content areas covered by the test, then use the results of a diagnostic test to focus in on specific problem areas.
-In the early sessions, work focuses on understanding the role of the structure of the test in test scores, including the roles of timing, question sequencing and skipping, and the importance of avoiding the penalty for guessing incorrectly.
+In sessions, tutors begin with a brief overview of all the main content areas covered by the test, then use the results of a diagnostic test to focus on specific problem areas.
+In the early sessions, work focuses on understanding the role of SAT Subject Test’s formatting in test scores, including the roles of timing, question sequencing and skipping, and the importance of avoiding the penalty for guessing incorrectly.
 As students become more comfortable with the test’s structure, tutors spend more time on specific content areas, grounding practice in official published test questions as often as possible.

 The best time to take an SAT Subject Test is at the end of the school year in which a student took the subject, maximizing the likelihood that the information will still be fresh in each student’s mind.
 Because each school system and each teacher offers their own take on each subject, no student comes in having covered every topic in school that will on the test.
 New concepts will therefore often be covered in tutoring sessions, each of which will require additional study between sessions.